janroker/CCBDA-research/research/tutorial/README.md

 Overall, Kubernetes is a powerful tool for managing containerized applications, and it is widely used in cloud computing and DevOps.
 However, organizations need to carefully consider the benefits and drawbacks of using Kubernetes before adopting it in their workflows.

+### General Kubernetes terminology

+Here are some common terms used in Kubernetes environment:

+1. **Pod**: A pod is the smallest deployable unit in Kubernetes.
+It is a logical host for one or more containers and provides a shared namespace for communication between them.
+2. **Node**: A node is a physical or virtual machine that is part of a Kubernetes cluster.
+Pods are scheduled onto nodes, and each node can run multiple pods.
+3. **Container**: A container is a lightweight, portable executable that encapsulates an application and its dependencies.
+Containers are typically deployed inside pods.
+4. **Deployment**: A deployment is a higher-level Kubernetes object that manages a set of replicas of a pod template.
+Deployments make it easy to scale, update, and rollback applications.
+5. **Scaling**: Scaling refers to the process of increasing or decreasing the number of replicas of a pod or deployment to meet changing demand.
+Kubernetes provides horizontal scaling, which means adding or removing pods rather than scaling up individual containers.
+6. **Service**: A service is an abstraction layer that provides a stable IP address and DNS name for a set of pods.
+Services allow pods to be accessed by other pods or external clients, regardless of their current IP addresses.
+7. **Load balancer**: A load balancer is a Kubernetes resource that distributes incoming network traffic across multiple pods.
+Load balancers are typically used to provide high availability and scalability for web applications.
+8. **Worker node**: A worker node is a node in a Kubernetes cluster that runs pods.
+Worker nodes are responsible for running the workload, and they communicate with the master node to receive instructions and report status.
+9. **Master node**: A master node is a node in a Kubernetes cluster that manages the overall state of the cluster.
+It is responsible for scheduling pods onto worker nodes, monitoring their status, and managing the cluster's resources.
+10. **Ingress**: Ingress is a Kubernetes resource that allows external traffic to be routed to services within the cluster.
+Ingress can provide features like SSL termination, URL rewriting, and load balancing for HTTP and HTTPS traffic.

+[Here](https://kubernetes.io/docs/concepts/overview/components/) you can find out more about the Kubernetes Components.

+[Here](https://landscape.cncf.io/) you can see the CNCF Cloud Native Interactive Landscape which shows the different open-source projects and commercial products that make up the cloud native ecosystem.
+It provides a comprehensive overview of the cloud native landscape, including technologies related to containers, orchestration, networking, security, storage, monitoring, logging, and more, all commonly used with Kubernetes.

 ## Kind (Kubernetes in Docker)

 Kind (Kubernetes in Docker) is a tool for running _local Kubernetes clusters using Docker container nodes_.
 It allows users to **easily create, manage, and test Kubernetes clusters on their local machines** or in CI/CD pipelines.